Frequently Asked Questions

 What is the timing for the new JEA Headquarters project?

-The groundbreaking for the new JEA Headquarters is expected to take place in the second quarter, and work is expected to continue through Spring 2022, barring any delays due to inclement weather or other unforeseen factors.
+Site work for the new JEA Headquarters is expected to begin in the third quarter of 2020, with construction expected to continue through spring 2022, barring delays due to inclement weather or other unforeseen factors.

 Who is paying for the new JEA Headquarters?